-COLUMBIA, S.C. - No matter how Newt Gingrich fares in Saturday’s Republican presidential primary here, he can thank his friends Las Vegas casino tycoon Sheldon Adelson and the operatives at Winning the Future, the super PAC that has leveled the media playing field for him since Adelson, a billionaire, wrote a check for $5 million to the organization.
+COLUMBIA, S.C. - No matter how Newt Gingrich fares in tomorrow’s Republican presidential primary here, he can thank Las Vegas casino tycoon Sheldon Adelson and the operatives at Winning Our Future, the super PAC that has leveled the media playing field for him since Adelson, a billionaire, wrote a check for $5 million to the organization.